chef-boneyard/gunicorn/README.md

 - secure_scheme_headers: A hash containing headers and values that the front-end proxy uses to indicate HTTPS requests.
 - forwarded_allow_ips: Front-end's IPs from which allowed to handle set secure headers. (comma separate).
 - proc_name: A base to use with setproctitle for process naming.
+- raw_env: An array of raw environment variables in the form of KEY=VALUE.  default is `nil`.

 #### Example